rbuurma/rise-2017/Assignments/DRAFT_Rise_assignment_8_CS1_collab.md

 The more general
 What “most standout word” metrics *can’t* do is prove that Austen is generally divergent or distinctive from her contemporaries

-### Using the CS21 Program
-Our friends in CS21 have written a program that will help us do this.
-We will walk through the program in class so that you have a basic idea of how it implements the “most distinctive word” calculation.
-[Rich, can you add a brief explanation or  narrative version of the pseudocode?]

 ### Extra credit for non-CS people